kejohnson1231/COVID19_Machine_Learning/Proposals.md

 ## What are your data sources

-I am sourcing information from the following places:
+I am interested in sourcing information from the following places:

 >> *CDC.gov (COVID-19 data)
 >> *bea.gov (personal income)